Travel America's famous Mother Road, historic Route 66, through classic towns still filled with Americana and more.

-Before the Interstate paved way, Route 66 was the Main Street of America.
-You'll still find the longest original stretch of this road in Arizona—much of it preserved by the locals who lived it.
+Before the Interstate paved the way, Route 66 was the Main Street of America.
+You'll find plenty of history, nostalgia and the longest original stretch of this road in Arizona—much of it preserved by the locals who lived it.

 Day 1: Cruise Lake Havasu and cross London Bridge.

 Your trip begins three hours west of Phoenix in Lake Havasu City.
 Start your morning with a short tour of the Lake Havasu Museum of History to learn about the city's founder, Robert P. McCulloch, and the purchase, transport and reconstruction of the London Bridge.

 Have lunch and enjoy lake views at one of the local microbreweries.
 Later, enjoy a cruise up the Colorado River through Topock Gorge, near the start of the Arizona stretch of Route 66.
 Your leisurely trip will give you the chance to observe interesting rock formations, ancient petroglyphs and abundant plant life.
 You might even spot a coyote, wild burro or bighorn sheep along the way.

 Overnight in Lake Havasu.

 Day 2: Experience ghosts, gunfights and wild burros in Oatman.